khanduja-kunal/Fastapi-Youtube-Downloader/README.md

 - **Metadata Fetching**: Users can get metadata for a video, such as title, duration, views, etc.
 - **Automatic Fallback**: If a download fails using `yt-dlp`, the system will fall back to `pytube` for the download.
 - **Retry Logic**: The application retries downloading up to 3 times if there’s an error with the download process.
+- **Asynchronous Task Processing**: Uses Celery with Redis broker to handle background download tasks.
+- **Download History Tracking**: Stores each download attempt with status and timestamp in a database.

 ---